Here’s a question we get a lot — Discourse and Discord. They sound awfully similar, but are they the same?

 Discord is a proprietary chat service with a video game background, designed for real-time, presence based voice, video, and text chat, building on traditional game chat applications such as Teamspeak and Ventrilo.

 Discord is immediate and synchronous, while Discourse is gradual and asynchronous.
-Communities sometimes think these two very different styles compete with each other … but we think they work well together.
+Communities sometimes think these two very different styles compete with one another.
+Both platforms are great options for building online communities, and we believe they can work together quite well.

 Discord keeps a searchable record of all your conversations, but the highly unstructured nature of chat makes it difficult to find those really important conversations.
 Which chat room was the conversation in?
 How long ago was it?
 Who was in the room at that time?
 Was it voice, was it video, was it typed?
 How do you find out?